Geoalert/Emergency_mapping/README.md

 # Emergency mapping

-Here we describe and research the applications of AI tools to Earth observation imagery to empower the early response to disaster and assist in emergency mapping.
-Links to the open datasets are collected and updated here.
+Here we research the applications of AI to Earth observation imagery to empower the early response to disaster and assist in Emergency mapping.
+Links to the open data are collected and updated here.

-## Libya flooings
+## Libya floodings

 ![**USGS map - Libya flooding**](images/libya_flood.png)